 The traction motors are series wound to provide the high starting torque characteristics desired for locomotives.
-They are designed for heavy duty operation and are cooled by means of external air blowers located in the locomotive unit.
+They are designed for heavy duty operation and are force air ventilated by means of external blowers located in the locomotive unit.

 Traction Motor Fig. 5-2